Teachers

 Alexandre has been working as a guitar teacher for over 9 years now and is not going to stop any time soon.
 His teaching philosophy is based on the principle that you learn best by having fun.
 Each course is tailored to the specific needs of the students regardless of their difficulties.
 Having had students of various ages, Alexandre teaches both musical awakening and solo improvisation.

 In addition to having studied music at Cégep Marie-Victorin as well as at UQAM, Alexandre has several other projects.
 Indeed, when he is not performing on stage, he composes pieces for acoustic guitar, analyzes chord progressions and transcribes songs.
 Particularly avid of Blues and Folk, he focuses especially on mastering these styles.
-Alexandre is also passionate about guitar making.
+On the other hand, Alexandre is passionate about guitar making.
 Even before studying in the field of lutherie at Cégep du Vieux-Montréal, he already had several completed Bernier guitars.

 All in all, Alexandre is fascinated by his instrument, both by its structure and by its interpretation.
 This manifests itself in the passion he shows when he teaches.